 Regional Hubs: To broaden participation, Washington Sea Grant, Delaware Sea Grant, and Ocean Networks Canada will host regional learning hubs.
 These hubs will provide opportunities for individuals who are unable to attend in person to view the symposium remotely and participate in regionally focused discussions.

-Washington Learning Hub: contact Meg Chadsey ([email protected])
+Washington Learning Hub: Register here, and flyer here.
+For any questions, contact Meg Chadsey ([email protected])

-Delaware Learning Hub: contact Christopher Petrone ([email protected])
+Delaware Learning Hub: Register here.
+For any questions, contact Christopher Petrone ([email protected])

-Canada Regional Hub: contact Devin Todd ([email protected])
+Canada Regional Hub: Register here.
+For any questions, contact Devin Todd ([email protected])

 Contact us